 Ethylene Glycol – What Every Pet Owner Should Know

-Most antifreezes contain ethylene glycol, a chemical compound that is sweet-tasting and odorless.
+Most brands of antifreeze contain ethylene glycol, a chemical compound that is sweet-tasting and odorless.
 It causes significant, often fatal, problems for both cats and dogs.
 It can affect the nervous system and the kidneys.

-When an unsuspecting pet first licks up the antifreeze — which, sadly, many do — the ethylene glycol (EG) can cause early signs, as soon as 30 minutes and up to a few hours after ingestion.
+When an unsuspecting pet first licks up antifreeze — which, sadly, many do — the ethylene glycol (EG) can cause early signs, as soon as 30 minutes and up to a few hours after ingestion.

-- and excessive drooling due to the alcohol component of EG.
+- excessive drooling due to the alcohol component of EG

 The more dangerous part of the toxicity though occurs when the liver starts to metabolize the EG into other compounds, which themselves have wide-ranging disastrous effects within the body.